ZenHubIO/API/README.md

 - `removed_issues` shows which issues were removed in this operation.
 - `add_issues` shows which issues were added in this operation.
-- Returns a `404` if the epic does not exist
+- Returns a `404` if the Epic doesn’t exist

 ## Boards